-On behalf of the Board of Directors, I cordially invite you to attend the 2023 annual meeting of stockholders (the "Annual Meeting") of Surrozen, Inc., which will be held on Thursday, May 18, 2023, beginning at 10:00 a.m., Pacific Time.
+On behalf of the Board of Directors, I cordially invite you to attend the 2024 annual meeting of stockholders (the "Annual Meeting") of Surrozen, Inc., which will be held on Wednesday, June 5, 2024, beginning at 10:00 a.m., Pacific Time.
 The Annual Meeting will be a completely virtual meeting, which will be conducted via live webcast.

-Attached to this letter are a Notice of Annual Meeting of Stockholders and Proxy Statement, which describe the business to be conducted at the meeting.
+Attached to this letter are a Notice of Annual Meeting of Stockholders and Proxy Statement, which describe the business to be conducted at the Annual Meeting.

 Your vote is important to us.
 Please act as soon as possible to vote your shares.
-It is important that your shares be represented at the meeting whether or not you plan to attend the Annual Meeting via the Internet.
-Please vote electronically over the Internet, by telephone or by returning your signed proxy card in the envelope provided.
+It is important that your shares be represented at the meeting whether or not you plan to attend the Annual Meeting via the internet.
+Please vote electronically over the internet, by telephone or by returning your signed proxy card in the envelope provided.
 You may also vote your shares online during the Annual Meeting.
-Instructions on how to vote while participating at the meeting live via the Internet are posted at www.virtualshareholdermeeting.com/SRZN2023.
+Instructions on how to vote while participating at the meeting live via the internet are posted at www.virtualshareholdermeeting.com/SRZN2024.